Python Library

 Decrypt a simple block of data

 Pass credentials and encrypted data into the decryption function.
-The plaintext data will be returned.
+The plaintext data

 import ubiq_security as ubiq